Federal Communications Commission.

 Final rule; announcement of effective date.

-In this document, the Commission announces that the Office of Management and Budget has approved a revision to the information collection requirements under OMB Control Number 3060-1166 associated with new or amended rules adopted in the Federal Communications Commission's 5G Fund Report and Order concerning the contents of applications to participate in competitive bidding for universal service support and reporting prohibited communications during the universal service support competitive bidding process, and that compliance with the rules is now required.
-This document is consistent with the 5G Fund Report and Order, FCC 20-150, which states that the Commission will publish a document in the Federal Register announcing the effective date for these new or amended rule sections and revise the rules accordingly.
+In this document, the Commission announces that the Office of Management and Budget has approved new information collection requirements associated with a new or amended rule adopted in the Federal Communications Commission's 5G Fund Report and Order, FCC 20-150.
+This document is consistent with the 5G Fund Report and Order, which states that the Commission will publish a document in the Federal Register announcing the effective date for the new or amended rule section.

 Start Further Info

 Valerie Barrish, Auctions Division, Office of Economics and Analytics, at (202) 418-0354 or Valerie.Barrish@fcc.gov.

 Start Supplemental Information